 Apart from the obvious health issues, the situation raises concerns with regard to the potential impact on tourism.
 Yet, strangely enough there seems to be little trouble with cancellations of bookings or a decline of tourist influx.

 Perhaps one of the reasons of it is that the majority of tourists visit Chiang Mai and the North of Thailand in the months of November up to February, months where the situation is almost the opposite, being a rather nice, clear and cool season.

 The so-called smoky season in Northern Thailand usually happens during the months of February, March, and April of which the exact moment and severity of the smog changes every year, depending on human activity and the weather.

 Although the rainy season starts in June, there is usually enough rain already in May to clear up most of the smog.
 Actually, the air quality in Chiang Mai is quite good for nine months of the year, but the rest of the time it can be just horrible.

 There are supposedly three main causes of the yearly smog: natural forest fires, set forest fires and the burning of crop fields.
 And I would like to add the heavy increase of traffic in Chiang Mai over the past decade, which really doesn’t help to ease the pain.

 If you really need to be in Chiang Mai during the smoky season, it’s advisable to limit your outdoor activities, to wear a mask when outdoors and to purify the air within your home.

 The future?
 Well, studies covering the past 15 years show that things don’t improve and that necessary actions are not taken by the government: set fires, crops burning and increased (non-filtered and diesel) car sales flourish as never before!

-Tagged: Chiang Mai, Thailand, Topic Thailand, Topic Traveling, Travels
+Tagged: Chiang Mai, Living in Thailand, Thailand, Topic Thailand, Topic Traveling, Topic Working and Living in Thailand, Travels